The Truth About Divorce

 Thoughts of divorce?
 There are few things in life that are more painful than the feeling of falling out of love.
 It is overwhelming.
 From the time you wake up in the morning, that’s all you can think about.
 Nothing else really matters.
-All your waking hours, your thoughts and feelings, your entire life is consumed with how you and your spouse have fallen out of love.
+All your waking hours, your thoughts and feelings, your entire life is revolving around how you and your spouse have fallen out of love.
 You feel bewildered.
 You wonder what went wrong?
 What happened to the good times of yesteryear and the dreams you had for the future?

 Falling Out of Love?

 Imagine for a moment, that your courtship and marriage were on a on videotape.
 If you rewound to the beginning, what would you see?
 That magic moment, when the two of you first met, and fell in love?
 The special times you shared, a picnic, a walk in the park, or on the beach?
 The powerful attraction starts when sparks begin to fly.
 You just can’t seem to get enough of each other?
 As you got to know one another, the attraction grew because of acceptance, appreciation and love.

 You could talk about anything.
 Being together was exciting and fun, and you wanted to be together all the time.
 Then, it wasn’t long until you began making plans for a future together.
 You had found the person of your dreams, and marriage offered the chance to fulfill all your secret yearnings and wishes.
 On your wedding day, you were filled with expectation as you exchanged your vows; pledging your love for better or worse, richer or poorer, in sickness and in health.